Kiskadee-dev/Kiskadee-dev/README.md

 - 📫 Reach me at **Kiskadee-dev@gmail.com**.

-- ⚡ Fun fact: The name "Kiskadee" is pronounced as "Kis-ka-dee," and it's inspired by a versatile bird.
+- ⚡ Fun fact: The name "Kiskadee" is pronounced as "Kis-ka-dee," and it's a versatile bird.

 </p>
 <h2 align="left">Languages and Tools</h2>